FelipeMCassiano/gorvus/README.md

 The feature to generate a docker-compose.yml file will be available soon.
 Stay tuned for updates!

+## Contruibuing
+If you're interested in contributing to this project, consider reading the [Contributing Guide](contributing.md)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.